mckenzie-mm/chronicler/README.md

 The solution uses both server side and client side validation and error messages.

+It was not clear whether the sorted data or the unsorted data should be displayed or no data at all.
+I displayed the unsorted data in two lists.

 #### Test 1: input data as given in the readme

 <kbd>![alt text](https://github.com/mckenzie-mm/chronicler/blob/main/test-images/1.png)<kbd>